jseanpatel/ruhbl/README.md

 ## Deployment

-This website can be reached at ruhbl.org.
+This website is static and can be deployed by simply opening index.html.
+This website can be reached at [ruhbl.org](https://ruhbl.org).

 ## License